 "Right," Blake replies as he shifts in his seat and loosens his hold on me.
 "We've heard talks of an old Judgment that is known as the Music Man.
 He keeps sanctuary in Guardia in some old gypsy caravan.
 We think he can help you," he pauses and then lifts my chin so I can look up at him, "and with more than just your vision."

 John brought me here from the Other side, the human world.
-I was a rancher’s daughter, happily living in California with my family until they died in a house fire.
+I was a rancher's daughter, happily living in California with my family until they died in a house fire.
 John pretended to be a friend and brought me to the Shadowlands.
-He somehow got me to agree to three-year courtship to consider his proposal to marriage.
-Since I was almost sixteen when he crossed me over to the Shadowlands He agreed to wait until after I was eighteen before we would marry.
-At the end of the three years I will have to give him an answer to his proposal.
-Even though I have not answered yes, he calls me his fiancé and considers the marriage emanate.
+Eventually, he got me to agree to a three-year courtship to consider his proposal to marriage.
+At the end of the three years, I would have to give him an answer to his request.
+John only agreed to wait the three years because I was only sixteen when he crossed me over to the Shadowlands, and I convinced him that nothing younger than nineteen would be a suitable marrying age.
+Even though I have not answered yes to the proposal, he calls me his fiancé and considers the marriage emanate.

-I have been here for two years so far and I have been plotting an escape since the very start.
-There have been some hitches, to say the least, and my time is running out.
+I have been here for two years so far, and I have been plotting an escape since the very start.
+There have been some hitches, and my time is running out.

-One major problem is that I need help travelling back to the human world.
-The travel between this world and the human world is closely monitored, since there are only a few ways to go about doing it.
-You need permission, a visa so to speak, and since I am the fiancé to John, aka Ganix, aka Shadowlord, aka controlling and conniving selfish bastard, I would never get that permission.
-Very few actually do get to cross over.
+One major problem is that I need help traveling back to the human world.
+The travel between this world and the human world is closely monitored since there are only a few ways to go about doing it.
+You need permission, a visa, so to speak.
+Since I am the fiancé to John, aka Ganix, aka Shadowlord, aka controlling and conniving selfish bastard, I would never get that permission.
+Very few do get to cross over.
 There must be ways to sneak over, but I have yet to find one.

-John of course has an all access pass and can come and go as he pleases.
-He is even able to travel not only to the human world, but also can travel back in time, which is what he did to find me, in the late nineteenth century.
+John, of course, has an all-access pass and can come and go as he pleases.
+He is even able to travel not only to the human world but also can move back in time, which is what he did to find me, in the late nineteenth century.
 The present date in the human world may be completely different if I attempt to travel alone.

-Following my train of thought Blake shakes his head, drawing my attention back to him.
-“No, the Music Man can’t do that.
-Only Shadowlords can travel between the cracks or give you the power to do so.”
+Following my train of thought, Blake shakes his head, drawing my attention back to him.
+"No, the Music Man can't do that.
+Only Shadowlords can travel between the cracks or give you the power to do so."
 He smiles warmly at me.
-“But, we were told that the Music Man may be able to sever your bond to Ganix and the wards or spells blocking your gifts, so you can free yourself of him forever.
-And then we will work on sending you back to the human world.”
+"But, we were told that the Music Man might be able to sever your bond to Ganix and the wards or spells blocking your gifts so that you can free yourself of him forever.
+And then we will work on sending you back to the human world."